Teaching Numbers & Counting to Preschoolers (Singapore)

 Mistake 1: Valuing Rote Counting Over Understanding

-A child who can count to 100 but cannot accurately count 8 blocks does not have strong numeracy skills.
-Focus on understanding (one-to-one correspondence, cardinality) before pushing higher numbers.
+A child who can count to 100 but can't accurately count 8 blocks doesn't have strong numeracy skills.
+Focus on understanding — one-to-one correspondence, knowing what the numbers actually mean — before pushing higher numbers.

 Mistake 2: Starting With Written Maths Too Early

-Written number sentences (3 + 2 = 5) are abstract.
-Before your child encounters these, they need extensive experience with concrete addition: "I have 3 cookies and you give me 2 more.
+Written number sentences like 3 + 2 = 5 are abstract.
+Before your child encounters these, they need loads of experience with concrete addition: "I have 3 cookies and you give me 2 more.
 Now I have 5."

 The progression should be: